-The German Democratic Republic (GDR), known as the DDR (Deutsche Demokratische Republik) in German, was formed after World War II and existed from 1949 until 1990.
-It was comprised of the area in Germany under the control of Soviet Union.
-The current German states of Mecklenburg-Vorpommern, Brandenburg, Berlin (only East Berlin), Saxony, Thüringen, and Saxony-Anhalt were part of the GDR according to the Yalta Conference, which was commonly known as East Germany, or Ostdeutschland.
+Under the control of the Soviet Union, the GDR, known as the Deutsche Demokratische Republik (DDR) in German, was formed after World War II and existed from 1949 until 1990.
+The current German states of Mecklenburg-Vorpommern, Brandenburg, Berlin (only East Berlin), Saxony, Thüringen and Saxony-Anhalt were part of the GDR – according to the Yalta Conference – an area commonly known as East Germany or Ostdeutschland.

-East Germany was a member of the Warsaw Pact, but the GDR was considered under the influence of Soviet Union.
-But under the Soviet rule of Mikhail Gorbachev, democratic reforms were introduced in the late 1980s known as the ‘Sinatra Doctrine.’
+East Germany was a member of the Warsaw Pact, but the GDR was under the influence of the Soviet Union.
+Under the Soviet rule of Mikhail Gorbachev, democratic reforms known as the ‘Sinatra Doctrine’ were introduced in the late 1980s.
 The Stasi was the Ministry for State Security in the GDR, and its former headquarters now house a museum.
-The East German Mark was the currency used in East Germany, and the GDR had a state-controlled economy, which meant that all big factories and companies were state property called ‘Volkseigentum’ (the people’s property).
-The Trabant automobile, or Trabi, is the most famous artifact of the GDR, and there is also a Trabi Museum in Berlin near Checkpoint Charlie.
+The East German Mark was the currency used in East Germany, and the GDR had a state-controlled economy, which meant that all big factories and companies were state property called Volkseigentum (the people’s property).
+The Trabant automobile, or Trabi, is the most famous artefact of the GDR, and there is also a Trabi Museum in Berlin near Checkpoint Charlie.

-East and West Germany took part in the Olympic Games as one team until 1964; East German athletes excelled in cycling, boxing, athletics, and winter sports.
-Television and radio were state-owned, and the cinema in East Germany was regulated by the DEFA (Deutsche Film AG), which had further local divisions.
-East Germany became popular for its productions, especially children’s films.
+East and West Germany took part in the Olympic Games as one team until 1964; East German athletes excelled in cycling, boxing, athletics and winter sports.
+Television and radio were state-owned, and the Deutsche Film-Aktiengesellschaft (DEFA) – which had further local divisions – regulated the cinema in East Germany, which became popular for its productions, especially children’s films.
 In a nutshell, every aspect of life was affected by the Soviet Union’s norms and traditions.